In my last few campaigns, I’ve either eliminated alignment or used the Law-Neutral-Chaos spectrum rather than nine fold alignment system.

 - Killed tyrants and aristocrats oppressing the peasants

-- Redistributed land and wealth to the people
+- Redistributed land and wealth to the peasants.

 It’s a mix of decisions which, without the context of being there at the table with us, don’t seem to have any consistent pattern or reasoning.
 Sometimes the players choose “good” and others “evil.”
 The reason this seems somewhat arbitrary is that in many situations, “bad or worse” were the choices.
 There were times where the players were faced with a situation of joining one evil tyrant to defeat a worse one.
 If you are a low level party with very lucrative opportunities to serve someone who seems, in the moment, to have good intentions then you might choose that.